 I think these pancakes would be just as good with an Indian dal as an Ethiopian stew.

 Injera is traditionally made by mixing ground teff with water and letting it ferment for several days to create the batter.
-If you find a restaurant serving injera, always check to see what flours they use, since some places mix wheat in with the teff.
-You can find teff flour by Bob's Red Mill.
+If you find a restaurant serving injera, always check to see what flours they use, since some places mix wheat in with the teff and won't be celiac friendly.
+You can find teff flour by Bob's Red Mill in several grocery stores in Victoria, like Lifestyle Markets.

 Here is a recipe that uses some yeast as well to speed up the process.
 Don't be tempted to flip these pancakes - only one side is supposed to be cooked so that you have all those bubbles on the other side.